On Isotropy Groups of Quantum Weyl Algebras and Jordanian Plane: Introduction

-The previous classes of algebras come from the classic result: an Ore extension over a polynomial algebra $K[x]$ is either a quantum plane, a quantum Weyl algebra, or an infinite-dimensional unital associative algebra $A_h$ generated by elements $x, y,$ that satisfy $yx-xy = h$, where $h \in K[x]$ (for more details, see Lemma 1.2. \cite{Samuel}).
+These computations reveal a sharp contrast between the two algebras.
+In the quantum Weyl algebra, the isotropy groups are constrained by its one-dimensional torus of automorphisms and are governed by arithmetic conditions.
+In the Jordanian plane, by contrast, isotropy groups may contain large triangular subgroups.
+This suggests that the collection of isotropy groups of derivations can reflect structural properties of the underlying algebra and may be useful in distinguishing noncommutative algebras.

-Finally, after demonstrating that the isotropy of a derivation on the first Weyl algebra can be something more complicated, we propose the following question:
+The previous classes of algebras come from the classic result: an Ore extension over a polynomial algebra $\Bbbk[x]$ is either a quantum plane, a quantum Weyl algebra, or an infinite-dimensional unital associative algebra $A_h$ generated by elements $x, y,$ that satisfy $yx-xy = h$, where $h \in \Bbbk[x]$ (for more details, see Lemma 1.2. \cite{Samuel}).
+This connection, together with the behavior of isotropy groups in the algebras considered in this paper, motivates the following question.

-\begin{question} Is it possible to characterize the isotropy groups of the derivations of a $K$-algebra that is an Ore extension over a polynomial algebra of a variable?
+\begin{question} Can one characterize the isotropy groups of derivations of Ore extensions of $\Bbbk[x]$? \end{question}